 · Implementing an enhanced cleaning schedule, ensuring surfaces touched by children and staff are cleaned regularly and throughout the day, including table tops, door handles and play equipment.

-· In line with the guidance soft toys and children’s books will be removed from the setting to minimise transmission risk.
+· In line with the guidance soft toys will be removed from the setting to minimise transmission risk.
 The usual close-group activities will be replaced by as much individual activity as possible.

 · Asking parents and carers to physically distance from each other and from staff when dropping off and collecting their children and to limit drop off and collection to one parent or carer per household.

 · Asking parents to drop-off and collect children at the entrance door and not enter the reception.
 A member of staff will sign in/out children at the door.